-Arish has acted on a wide array commercial disputes in the English Courts and in English seated arbitrations.
-He has acted on cases involving complex contractual claims, breaches of fiduciary duty, civil fraud, negligence claims, economic torts, shareholder, joint venture, partnership and insolvency disputes and jurisdictional battles (amongst others).
-Arish has advised on cases across several industry sectors including energy, banking and financial services, commodities, real estate and consumer goods.
+Arish has acted on a wide array of commercial disputes in the English Courts and in English seated arbitrations, including cases involving civil fraud, breaches of fiduciary duty, complex contractual claims, negligence claims, economic torts, shareholder, joint venture, partnership and insolvency disputes and jurisdictional battles (amongst others).
+Arish has advised on cases across many industry sectors including energy, banking and financial services, commodities, engineering, real estate and consumer goods.

-Arish has worked with and advised clients (both corporates and individuals) from all over the world and most of his cases have an international dimension.
-He has a particular interest and focus on India-related disputes and spearheads the firm’s India initiative.
-Arish visits India regularly to develop and maintain the firm’s connections in India.
+Arish advises clients (both corporates and individuals) from all over the world and most of his cases have an international dimension.
+He has a particular interest and focus on India-related disputes and spearheads the firm’s India initiative, visiting India regularly to develop and maintain the firm’s connections there.

 From March 2011 to December 2013, Arish was an Associate in the Litigation & Arbitration division of Herbert Smith Freehills LLP in London.
 Prior to this, Arish completed his training contract at Herbert Smith LLP (March 2009-February 2011).
 Whilst at Herbert Smith Freehills LLP, Arish was an active member of the firm’s India Forum and was involved in high-level business development for the India group.
 Arish is also dual qualified as an Advocate in India (New Delhi).

 Arish has been ranked as a ‘rising star’ for commercial litigation and been mentioned as a key lawyer for international arbitration in the Legal 500 Guide for 2020 and 2021.
 Market feedback in the directory says that “Senior associate Arish Bharucha is a standout”, that he is “an excellent technical lawyer, who makes a real contribution to the team” and that he is “very intelligent, hard-working and insightful”.